 Most people dread taxes as they see it as the time of year they have to shell out cash for both taxes and for someone to prepare them.
 Well they are wrong.
 There are various ways out there to save on the cost of filing your tax return.
 Although it is always recommended to seek an expert as they do know the ins and outs to save you rightfully earned money, many people like to file their tax returns themselves.
 TurboTax offers free E-filing for 1040EZ/A tax returns.
 These are basic tax returns where the individual takes the standard deduction and may receive the earned income credit.
 The next level, deluxe version, is for tax returns where individuals itemize their deductions and is quite affordable at $54.99.
 TurboTax provides a step-by-step process that really makes things easy for those that do not know the tax laws and tax jargon.

 The IRS offers two free tax preparation programs.
 The first, the Volunteer Income Tax Assistance (VITA) program, offers free tax help for people who generally make $53,000 or less, persons with disabilities, the elderly, and limited English speaking taxpayers who need assistance in preparing their own returns.
-The second program is the Tax Counseling for the Elderly (TCE) program which provides free tax help for all taxpayers, particularly those whore are 60 years or older.
+The second program is the Tax Counseling for the Elderly (TCE) program which provides free tax help for all taxpayers, particularly those who are are 60 years or older.
 Volunteers for both are certified.
 For more information and to find a location visit the IRS website here.

 Records, Records and More Records